 In addition to the cases filed, settled, and completed in federal courts, there are also pending cases in state courts nationwide.

-If you are considering whether you may be able to sue for cancer caused by glyphosate-based herbicide exposure, Zanes Law can review your case for free and pursue compensation on your behalf.
+If you are considering whether you may be able to sue for cancer caused by glyphosate-based herbicide exposure, the Roundup lawsuit attorneys of Zanes Law Firm can review your case for free and pursue compensation on your behalf.
 Let us review your case for you today.
 You can sign up over the phone following our initial consultation, or we can meet with you in your home or the hospital.
-Call (866) 499-8989 now to learn more.

 The outcome of your case will depend on a number of factors, including:

-If we file a lawsuit against Roundup weed killer manufacturer Monsanto and parent company Bayer AG, we may be able to recover compensation to cover a wide range of expenses and losses your family suffered.
+If we file a lawsuit against Monsanto and parent company Bayer AG, A roundup week killer cancer lawyer may be able to recover compensation to cover a wide range of expenses and losses your family suffered.
 The value of your case and types of losses may vary from case to case depending on the damages you endured and the evidence we collect as a part of building the case.

 We will work with experts to understand your condition and put a price on your possible future medical needs as well as any ongoing care or support.
 We will also collect your medical bills and other documentation of your previous expenses.

-If you cannot return to work because of the chronic nature of your condition or because of the effects of cancer and treatment, we will work to help you document the wages you will miss because of your diminished earning capacity.
+If you cannot return to work because of the chronic nature of your condition or because of the effects of cancer and treatment, your Roundup lawsuit lawyer will work to help you document the wages you will miss because of your diminished earning capacity.

 There have not been any public settlements in Roundup weed killer cancer lawsuits as of September 2019.
 However, we do know the outcome of the first three cases that went to trial—and plaintiffs won big in all of them.
 It is important to remember that every case is different, and a significant award in one case does not mean you will receive a similar payout.